-- We have announcements every morning about energy use in the classroom
+We have announcements every morning about energy use in the classroom.

-- We’re continuing to recycle dry markers, caps, pens and mechanical pencils
+We’re continuing to recycle dry markers, caps, pens and mechanical pencils.

 Plastic Bottle Cap Collection

-Last year the EcoTeam collected plastic bottle caps with the goal of recycling them into a large mural.
+During the 2015/2016 school year, the EcoTeam collected plastic bottle caps with the goal of recycling them into a large mural.

 Thank you for your bottle cap donations!